stpierre/resume/README.rst

 * Serve as subject matter expert for Bcfg2, coordinating configuration of thousands of servers in dozens of environments on multiple completely separate, often divergent platforms.
+* Develop Bcfg2 to meet enterprise and community requirements by adding features, fixing bugs, assisting with software releases, and performing general code maintenance.
+* Develop and maintain an internal ecosystem of Bcfg2-related tools and processes, including testing and deployment scripts and templating snippets.
-* Overhauled Bcfg2 configuration for flagship platform, reducing bespoke hacks, historical cruft, and streamlining continuous integration and testing processes.
+* Overhauled Bcfg2 configuration for flagship platform, reducing reliance on bespoke scripts, eliminating unnecessary and historical code, and streamlining continuous integration and testing processes.
 * Maintain centralized abstract Bcfg2 base configuration to unify and manage configurations for separate platforms.
 * Give routine presentations on different aspects of Bcfg2 to various